diodechain/website/network.md

   title: Zero trust data fabric
   heading: Security and Access.
   content: |
     The Diode Network is the world’s most advanced Smart Network.
-It is a web3 communications network that combines the highest security with the best accessibility.
+It is an open-source web3 communications network that combines the highest security with the best accessibility.
 And it’s available off-the-shelf as a service to the world.

     We believe the Diode Network is the beginning of great things for the future of the Internet.
   buttons: